 DAY 7 – DAY AT SEA

-Overall, it was definitely a relaxing week full of wonderful surprises, great food, and a few new places checked off my bucket list.
+Overall, our cruise on Carnival Sunshine was definitely a relaxing week full of wonderful surprises, great food, and a few new destinations checked off my bucket list.

 This post was created as part of my collaboration with Carnival.
 As always, all of the opinions, thoughts, and ideas in this post are my own.